-I have resided in Washington State for almost a year and I’ve always wanted to check out Picture Lake along the Mt.
+I have lived in Washington State for almost a year, and I’ve always wanted to check out Picture Lake and Mount Shuksan along the Mt.
 Baker Highway.
 But, for some reason or another, I’ve never ended up making the 3-hour trip there from Seattle.
-When I did make the plan to have a trip the weather would become sour.
+When I did make the plan to have a trip, the weather would become sour.

-Finally, on one weekend the forecast looked decent enough for Picture Lake with a slight chance of showers later in the evening.
+Finally, on one weekend, the forecast looked decent enough for Picture Lake with a slight chance of showers later in the evening.
 The weather in the Pacific Northwest is conducive to creating the most colorful sunsets in the world.
 It also is one of the most unpredictable in the world.
-It was early in the fall and I figured, bad weather or not permitting, it was as good a time as any to finally make my way to the lake.
+It was early in the fall, and I figured, bad weather or not permitting, it was as good a time as any to make my way to the lake finally.

 As you can imagine, the lake gets its moniker from the serendipitous way it reflects Mount Shuksan.
 Mt.
 Baker Highway also happens to be one of the most picturesque mountainous landscapes in North America.